quasilyte/vscode-phpgrep/README.md

 * `foo($_, ${"int"})` - find `foo` calls where the second argument is integer literal
 * `array_map($_, ${"func"})` - find potentially incorect arguments order for `array_map` calls

+To run "find similar" query, run any main search command (e.g. `phpgrep.searchFile`) with non-empty selection.
+Selected text will be used as a search pattern.
+Note that multi-statement search is not implemented yet.

 If you're familiar with [structural search and replace (SSR)](https://www.jetbrains.com/help/idea/structural-search-and-replace.html) from the JetBrains IDEs, you can feel yourself at home. phpgrep patterns are slightly different, but the idea is the same.